 My husband and I were craving some great Chinese food but with all of this yucky weather we didn’t feel like having a night out.
 The solution?
 Create some great Chinese food at home of course with these amazing Chengdu style noodles with succulent coconut lime shrimp!
 The Chengdu part of this dish’s name is because of the wonderful part of China it comes from.
-Chengdu is the capital of the Sichuan province in southwest China and it is recognized by the United Nations as a City of Gastronomy.
+Chengdu is the capital of the Sichuan province in southwest China and it is recognized by the United Nations as a leading City of Gastronomy.
 What makes it distinct is the subtle but effective use of chilies and chili oils in its cuisine.
-I learned this recipe for Chengdu style noodles and where it came from when we studied Asian cooking in culinary school, and fell in love with everything about it.
+I learned about this recipe for Chengdu style noodles and where it came from when we studied Asian cooking in culinary school, and I absolutely fell in love with everything about it.
 I played with it quite a bit to suit what I had on hand in my pantry and fridge, all I did was run out quickly to get the shrimp.
 You won’t believe how easy it is to make some authentic Chinese food at home!